 Have you ever wondered how the ponies came to Assateague Island?
 There are several theories.
-The most popular is a legend that a Spanish galleon carrying a cargo of ponies sank off Assateague in the 1700's and some of the ponies were able to swim to shore.
-The more plausible theory is that the "Chincoteague Ponies" are descendants of colonial horses brought to Assateague Island in the l7th century by Eastern Shore planters when crop damage caused by free roaming animals led colonial legislatures to enact laws requiring fencing and taxes on livestock.
+One draws from the many historically documented shipwrecks that have occurred off of the coast of Assateague Island.
+The legend states that one of these shipwrecks involved a Spanish galleon carrying horses.
+The galleon is believed to have wrecked off of Assateague in the 1700's and some of the horses were able to swim to shore.
+A theory with more historical evidence, is that the "Chincoteague Ponies" are descendants of colonial horses brought to Assateague Island in the l7th century by Eastern Shore planters when crop damage caused by free roaming animals led colonial legislatures to enact laws requiring fencing and taxes on livestock.
 We may never solve the mystery behind how the ponies got to Assateague Island, but no one can deny that it was Marguerite Henry who made these ponies famous with her book Misty of Chincoteague.

 The modern-day descendants of those domestic horses are wild and have adapted to their environment.
 Prior to the refuge's establishment in 1943, the Chincoteague Volunteer Fire Company purchased the ponies and continues ownership to this day.
 The Firemen are allowed to graze up to 150 ponies on refuge land through a Special Use Permit from the United States Fish and Wildlife Service.